kennism/homelab/tkgm/vsphere/README.md

 Add *workload* cluster to the kubeconfig.

-`tanzu cluster kubeconfig get mkennis-azure-tkg-workload --admin`
+`tanzu cluster kubeconfig get mkennis-vsphere-tkg-workload --admin`

 Check if the *workload* cluster was added to the kubeconfig.